laravel/spark-next-docs/3.x/spark-paddle/events.md

 ### Grace Periods and Paused Subscriptions

-When a subscription is cancelled, Cashier will pause the subscription and set the subscription's `paused_from` column in your database and keep the user active.
+When a subscription is cancelled, Cashier will pause the subscription, set the subscription's `paused_from` column in your database, and keep the user active.
 This is done because a user is typically allowed to continue using an application until the end of their billing cycle.
 The user status will remain active until the paused_from date has elapsed; When this happens, paddle will dispatch an event to indicate that the subscription status is now paused.